Seshirantha/E-welfare_mobile_app/README.md

 # E-Welfare mobile app
-“E-Welfare Mobile app” is an Android application .
-Features are REST full API with retrofit,  Token-based authentication,  Interactive forms and validation, Face detection and  Face recognition using Java CV.
+“E-Welfare Mobile app” is an Android application.
+Features are
+1. REST full API with retrofit.
+2. Token-based authentication
+3. Interactive forms and validation
+4. Face detection.
+5. Face recognition using Java CV.

 Steps to run,
 1. Navigate to directory that you want to save the project.